Rasbandit/Git-Good-Guide/README.md

 ### Step 1: Checkout master

 The First Thing we need to do is checkout the master branch.
 We will be getting the latest version of the master branch on our local machine

+**Common Issues**
+You can not swap to another branch if you have not done a `git add` and `git commit` to your code.
+Make sure you read the results after you type in every command.

 <img src="https://github.com/Rasbandit/Git-Good-Guide/blob/master/Images/Step-1.jpg" />